juggernaut0/gradle-plugins/kotlin-graphql/README.md

 }
 ```

 Put schema and queries in `src/main/graphql`.
 Schema files are named *.graphqls.
-Query files are named *.graphqlq.
+Query files are named *.graphql.

 The plugin will generate Kotlin sources for resolver stubs for any schema files present.
 It will also validate queries
 and generate query objects for any query files present.